-The ICROFS-secretariat is organizing an annual status meeting for all Organic RDD.
+The ICROFS-secretariat is organizing an annual meeting for all Organic RDD projects.
 At the meeting new projects are introduced to the programmes, dissemination, etc.

 During the project process, a scientific employee from the ICROFS- and GUDP-secretariats are associated with the project, who regularly are in dialogue with the project manager and follow the project.
+The scientific employee from ICROFS must be invited to all project meetings and strives to participate at least once a year.
 Employees from the GUDP-secretariat may also, in some cases, participate as observers in the project steering group or in advisory groups for a group of related projects.